Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Conclusions

-Nevertheless, fine-tuning T5 models proved to be promising approach.
-First of all, the performance of the model outperformed all other approaches, with almost 90\% F1-score overall, and with majority of annotation classes breaching 85\% F1-score.
-Also, the model showed stability in terms of both precision and recall, where both were for majority of classes similar (unlike rule-based approach, where there is high precision but fairly low recall).
+Nevertheless, fine-tuning transformer models proved to be a promising approach.
+First of all, the performance of the model outperformed all other approaches, with over 92\% F1-score overall in the case of PubMedBERT, and with the majority of annotation classes breaching 85\% F1-score.
+A review of the literature showed that the model performance is state-of-the-art for biomedical typed relationship extraction.
+Also, the model showed stability in terms of both precision and recall (unlike the rule-based approach, which has high precision but fairly low recall).
 On the other hand, T5 models are multi-task models, where it is possible to successfully address multiple problems with a single model, which makes valuable savings in terms of managing and updating the models.
 Lastly, fine-tuned T5 models, as they are text-to-text models, are easy to use and data preparation is kept simple.
+Our evaluation also showed, that in the particular case of gene-disease relationship extraction, domain-specific models add little performance boost.

 In terms of limitation, T5 models are large, multi-task models, whose base model contains 220 million parameters.
-This is, for example, twice the size of BERT base model, and it contributes heavily to the speed of fine-tuning, making the process slow.
+This is, for example, twice the size of the PubMedBERT base and over four times the size of the DistilBERT model, and it contributes heavily to the speed of fine-tuning and execution, making the processing slow.
+Despite the fact that DistilBERT can be trained only on a single task and there is a need for post-processing of outputs, the model has both performance and speed advantages compared to the T5-based models.
+DistilBERT was outperformed by PubMedBERT by 1\%.
+However, due to DistilBERTs size and speed advantages, it may be preferable for many productional use-cases.